cwarden45/BPSC234_Term_Paper-QTL/README.md

 `run_R_qtl2-Lactate-Model2.R` - similar to `run_R_qtl2-Lactate-Model1.R`, but consider all traits when determining the effect on the lactate trait.
 Also, do not re-create existing *geno* and *gmap* files.

+`run_R_qtl2-RANDOM_TRAIT-Model1.R` - similar to `run_R_qtl2-Lactate-Model1.R`, but define a **random** variable from a normal distribution with mean and standard deviation calculated from the lactate values.
+Also, do not re-create existing *geno* and *gmap* files.
+The goal is to create results that may assist with learning and/or visualization.

 ***Counts for chrXIV_467219_A_G Genotypes***

 <table>